Derek2Dai/Derek2Dai.github.io/index.md

-A website for my favourite character is currently being built here!
+# A OpenHPI Course Exercise for Git.
+## The very first Exercise.